joelek/ts-autoguard/readme.md

 ## Roadmap

+* Add support for all JSON types in header and parameter values.
+* Add support for multiple-valued header and parameter values.
 * Create middleware for defining cache-control.
 * Add more detailed error messages for syntax errors.
 * Add support for wildcards in paths.